Monday, 29 April 2024

 Extra silicon hose to extend the pump output to the top the grain bin during sparge.
 This is only needed if you don't want to batch sparge (not recommended)

 Converted my old 50L fermenter to a sparge water heater.
 2kW/220V heater and on/off heat controller STC-1000.
 A bit OTT, but I lose track of stuff being heated.
 The 2kW heater takes 2360W/9.84A at 240V which is still within spec for the controller 10A relay.
+It needs stirring occasionally for small quantities of water (<15) Heated from 50C (tank temp) to 78C sparge in about 15 mins.

 A hop spider.
 Pricey, but the muslin bags are a pain, particularly to clean.
+Pellets might escape as I got a blocked bazooka.

 Trail camera